-- 118. This option would result in modern, bilingual legislation bespoke to Wales.
-It would be an improvement on the 1946 Act - not only because it would be modern and bilingual but also because the Bill, unlike the 1946 Act, would only contain provision that is relevant to the law applying in Wales (and not the law applying elsewhere in the UK). - 119.
-The constitutional benefit of a separate Act making provisions for the procedure, printing and publication of Welsh statutory instruments would be of significance and is more consistent with the principle set out in section 5 of the 2019 Act and section 156 of the Government of Wales Act 2006 (equality of languages) than the existing legislative framework. - 120.
+- 119. This option would result in modern, bilingual legislation bespoke to Wales.
+It would be an improvement on the 1946 Act - not only because it would fully reflect the practical arrangements for publication and be bilingual but also because the Bill, unlike the 1946 Act, would only contain provision that is relevant to the law applying in Wales (and not the law applying elsewhere in the UK). - 120.
+The constitutional benefit of a separate Act making provisions for the procedure, printing and publication of Welsh statutory instruments would be of significance and is more consistent with the principle set out in section 5 of the 2019 Act and section 156 of the Government of Wales Act 2006 (equality of languages) than the existing legislative framework. - 121.
 We recognise that two Acts relating to statutory instruments applying to instruments made solely or partly in relation to Wales would necessarily be in operation, under this option.
 However, our view is that the benefits of creating a separate Act making provisions specifically for the procedure, printing and publication of Welsh instruments would outweigh any potential drawbacks arising from having two Acts.